Contents

 A driver’s license has two faces.
 The front face contains the picture of the driver as well as his or her credentials.
 These include the name, age, nationality, weight, height, home address, license number, expiration date, blood type, eye color, and restrictions.
 It also contains the signature of the driver as well as that of the assistant secretary.
 Safety features can also be found such as the holographic seal of the Land Transportation Office (LTO).

-At the back of the license, there are a few items printed at the back, these include the legend of restriction codes, legend of conditions, the serial number, the indication if you are an organ donor.
-Your emergency contact is also listed at the back of the card in case, and there is a barcode that can be scanned for identification purposes.
-Other details include a small black and white image of you, and a serial number.
+At the back of the license, there are a few items printed at the back, these include the legend of restriction codes, the legend of conditions, the serial number, and the indication if you are an organ donor.
+Your emergency contact is also listed on the back of the card in case, and there is a barcode that can be scanned for identification purposes.
+Other details include a small black-and-white image of you and a serial number.
 Apart from that, you also get security tape at the back as well.

 Restrictions and Conditions